 - You can view episodes of your favorite series that aren’t available in your country on Netflix, by selecting a country via your VPN that does have them in the inventory.

-- VPN’s are used by big companies to protect their own data, it’s now available for everyone to protect theirs.
+- VPN’s are used by big companies to protect their own data, it’s now also available for everyone to protect theirs.

 - Back in the days a VPN often slowed down your Internet, NordVPN doesn’t slow down your surfing speed.
 You can even limit this further by choosing a server near you.